 Creating records of all employee working hours is an essential practice for every business, and not purely for payroll or monitoring utilization.
 Rich time and attendance records help businesses create more effective and supportive working environments, accounting for all fluctuations in resource availability and overtime patterns.
 They provide a robust mechanism for ensuring full compliance with labor regulations, and ensure all employee absence is accounted for.

 But all of this can only happen if the employee data being collected is actually accurate.
-Here’s why automatic time and attendance software is the only choice for businesses serious about time precision.
+Here’s why automatic time and attendance software is the only choice for businesses serious about time keeping precision.

-For something as simple as marking the start and end of your working hours, there is a surprising number of software available for the job.
+For something as simple as marking the start and end of your working hours, there is a surprising amount of software available for the job.
 Finding the right one will depend on your company size, budget and operation.
 Here are the three main forms time and attendance software can take:

 This software system doesn’t require any hardware; it’s set up across employee machines as a desktop application, offering them a portal for entering their work hours.
 While these applications can also be web-based, they are on premise only, since employees can only access them via a company’s secure, private network or VPN device.